 Accumulate addresses the blockchain trilemma by completely rethinking how a blockchain should be organized.
 The trilemma is a direct consequence of the address focused design of first generation blockchains.
 In Accumulate, everything is organized by identity and every identity is already sharded into its own chain.
 A transaction between identities will only touch things held in those identity chains, allowing partitioning by identities and true parallel processing.
 Scaling simply requires more nodes to increase the number of available partitions while maintaining enough nodes in each partition to ensure decentralized security.

 How many transactions can Accumulate process and how is high TPS achieved?

-Accumulate’s TestNet has shown that we can execute up to 70,000 transactions per second.
+Accumulate has a theoretical throughput of ~70,000 tps.
 The transaction rate of Accumulate is bounded by the number of block validators, and the number of transactions each block validator can process.
 As Accumulate usage grows, the number of transactions that block validators can process can be increased, and the number of block validators can be increased.
 By scaling up, processing millions of transactions per second is possible.

 In Accumulate, transactions are managed in individual token chains identified by the chain’s URL (account).
 Each token chain represents a list of transactions created by a user against an account, and the deposits created externally to the account.
 This works much like how typical bank accounts manage dollars.

 This partitioning of tokens across individual chains contrasts with blockchains like Ethereum, which record and validate transactions for every account and address in a single ledger.

 Each account holds a particular type of token.
 An ADI (Accumulate Digital Identifier) can hold accounts for many token types, and even multiple accounts for the same token type.
 For example, an account can be created for long term savings, and a different account for payments.